South Korea transport ministry to meet with striking truckers union on Monday | Headlines

 - Korea Rep

-Thousands of unionized truckers on Thursday launched their second major strike in less than six months seeking better pay and working conditions.
-The action is already disrupting supply chains across the world's 10th largest economy, affecting automakers, and cement, and steel producers.
-"We requested dialogue with the union and the truckers union replied that they would meet with us on Monday ... the talk is not yet finalized, but we plan to meet with the union and talk," the ministry official told Reuters.
+"We requested dialogue with the union and the truckers union replied that they would meet with us on Monday ... the talk is not yet finalised, but we plan to meet with the union and talk," the ministry official told Reuters.
+"We are ready to talk about reasonable demands of the trucker union at any time and will make efforts to solve the issues," the ministry said in a statement on Saturday, adding it expects to see the effects of the action across industries such as steel by early next week.

+Damage has so far only been visible at construction sites.
+A union official confirmed Monday's meeting, which would be the first official dialogue between the two sides.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)